aminya/Include.m/README.md

 # AddPather.m
 Adds folders to Matlab's path temporarily.
 It is somehow similar to `include` in other languages.

-To use this package, add this folder to your path, and edit and run run_addpather.m accordingly.

-You can add `run_addpather.m` to the beginning of your master code.

-Instead of adding this package to the path, you can copy the content of the folder to your project.
+To use this package, add this folder to your path, and call `addpather()` function.
+Instead you can copy the content of this package to your project.

+Use `run_addpather` if you need an executable.

 # addpather function